 The hiking trail to Neuschwanstein Castle (about 1.5 km) is paved and partly very steep, which is why we would recommend to use the horse carriage transport.
 Any regular-sized, foldable wheelchair can be stowed in the trunk at the back of the carriages.
 Please note, however, that the carriages do not have a ramp.
 So it is necessary that the person who needs to be transported is able to somehow get into the carriage by themselves or with the help of their companions.
 Please click here for detailed information on prices and procedure for the carriage transfer to Neuschwanstein Castle.

-Due to the very steep descent from the bus stop at Mary's Bridge to Neuschwanstein Castle, we do not recommend to use the bus transfer in this case.
+Due to the very steep descent from the bus stop "Jugend" to Neuschwanstein Castle, we do not recommend to use the bus transfer in this case.

 Unfortunately it is not allowed to drive up to the castle with your own car, even if you are restricted in your mobility.